Twenty Years Later: How an Express Scripts Employee Continues to Make an Impact

 September 6, 2018 | Express Scripts

-Ron M., pictured above with his daughter Anna, is the Director of Diversity and Inclusion in Human Resources, managing our Affirmative Action programs.
+Ron M., pictured above with his daughter Anna, is the director of Diversity and Inclusion, managing our Affirmative Action programs.

-After spending 11 years in the HR department, I decided I wanted to brush up on my math skills and accepted a job as the Director of Patient Accounts Receivable within Finance.
-There, our team managed our patients’ home delivery accounts, posting payments and answering inquiries.
-However, I was drawn back to HR two-and-a-half years ago when I discovered there was an opportunity to further pursue my passion for helping others as a Director of Diversity and Inclusion.
+After spending 11 years in the HR department, I decided I wanted to brush up on my math skills and accepted a job as the director of patient accounts receivable within Finance.
+In this role, my team managed patients’ home delivery accounts, which included posting payments and answering inquiries.
+However, I was drawn back to HR two and a half years ago when I discovered there was an opportunity to further pursue my passion for helping others as a director of Diversity and Inclusion.

 In this role, I manage the Affirmative Action plans in place at Express Scripts.
 As a federal contractor, we make two contractual promises: to refrain from discrimination based on race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status, and to engage in affirmative action on behalf of women, minorities, individuals with disabilities, and protected veterans.

 Having a diverse workforce is optimal for many reasons, but it is also a huge benefit from a business perspective.
 The population of the communities where we live and work is diverse and our workforce should reflect that population.
 A person’s background impacts their thinking, so we have to represent that diversity of thought as it will ultimately lead to a more creative and dynamic workplace.